ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         :term:`local <Local Connection>`.

     When
-        An optional conditional statement attached to a :term:`task <tasks>` that is used to determine if the task should run or not.
+        An optional conditional statement attached to a :term:`task <Task>` that is used to determine if the task should run or not.
 If the expression following the ``when:`` keyword evaluates to false, the task will be ignored.